-(b) Generally, there will be no stenographic record.
-Any party desiring a stenographic record may arrange for one pursuant to the provisions of Section R-28.
+(c) Generally, there will be no stenographic record.
+Any party desiring a transcribed record of the hearing may arrange for one pursuant to the provisions of Rule R-29.

 E-9.
 Time of Award

 Unless otherwise agreed by the parties, the award shall be rendered not later than 14 calendar days from the date of the closing of the hearing or, if oral hearings have been waived, from the due date established for the receipt of the parties' final statements and proofs.